WeTransfer/ghost_adapter/README.md

 ### Running Migrations

-Since most database activity isn't a migration, we default to identical behavior to the Mysql2Adapter.
+Since most database activity isn't a migration, we default to just using the `Mysql2Adapter`.
 No need to be executing a bunch of extra logic per query when you're only getting any value for migrations.

 To enable the ghost adapter, you have two options.
 First (recommended) is to use the provided rails generator: